LLNL/ExaCA/analysis/README.md

 1D, 2D, and 3D regions can be analyzed depending on the bounds provided.
 The `units` input for each region should be either Meters or Cells, depending on the values used as the bounds.
 For example, if `xBounds`, `yBounds`, and `zBounds` are all provided (in the form `[lower, upper]`), and the lower and upper bounds for each direction do not match, the region is analyzed as a volume.
 If one direction has equivalent lower and upper bounds, the region is analyzed as an area, and if two directions have equivalent lower and upper bounds, the region is analyzed as a line.
 If no bounds are given for a direction, the analysis will default to including the entire domain extent in said direction.

-Once the bounds of each region are identified, the analysis options can be specified within JSON arrays under `printAvgStats`, `printPerGrainStats`, and `printPerLayerStats`.
+Once the bounds of each region are identified, the analysis options can be specified within JSON arrays under `printAvgStats`, `printPerGrainStats`, and `printPerZCoordinateStats`.
 * Values specified in `printStats` will print average quantities to the console as well as to a file names `[MicrostructureBaseFilename]_[RegionName]_QoIs.txt`
 * Values specified in `printPerGrainStats` will print data for each individual grain ID to a csv file of per-grain data named `[MicrostructureBaseFilename]_[RegionName]_grains.csv`
-* Values specified in `printLayerwiseData` will be printed in additional separate files.
+* Values specified in `printPerZCoordinateStats` will be printed in additional separate files.

 | Output                | Compatible options            | Details
 |=======================|===============================|====================